IBM/kif/docs/tutorial.md

 > `(4a)` (**Statement** (**Item** [Brazil](http://www.wikidata.org/entity/Q155)) (**ValueSnak** (**Property** [highest point](http://www.wikidata.org/entity/P610)) (**Item** [Pico da Neblina](http://www.wikidata.org/entity/Q739484))))<br/>
 > `(4b)` (**Statement** (**Item** [Brazil](http://www.wikidata.org/entity/Q155)) (**ValueSnak** (**Property** [driving side](http://www.wikidata.org/entity/P1622)) (**Item** [right](http://www.wikidata.org/entity/Q14565199))))

-Constraints that require traversing paths of length greater than one can be specified using the property **sequencing operator** `/`.
+Constraints that require traversing paths of length greater than one can be specified using the **sequencing operator** `/`.
 For example, the filter below matches statements such that:

 - the subject "has some notable work in a collection which is part of the Louvre"; and